 Powerful Disc Brakes

-– Revised rear brake pad material offers stronger braking performance
+– Rear brake pad material offers strong braking performance

 Light, Slim Chassis

-– New steering stem shaft with lower rigidity contributes to lighter handling
+– Lightweight steering stem shaft contributes to light, nimble handling

-– Weight saving features include a slim head pipe, narrow cross section and a down tube that is now formed with a swaging (squeezing and hammering) process
+– Weight-saving features include a slim head pipe, narrow cross-section and a downtube formed with a swaging (squeezing and hammering) process

 – Swingarm pivot is located high in the frame to maximize rear wheel traction